Pretz/blog/2016-01-29-swift-codegen.md

 }
 ```

-R.swift takes a different approach to `UIStoryboardSegue`: it generates structs instead of enums. `R.segue.detailViewController.imageView` is smartly returns an optional struct which if present contains correctly typed view controller references.
+`R.swift` takes a different approach to `UIStoryboardSegue`: it generates structs instead of enums. `R.segue.detailViewController.imageView`[^1] smartly returns an optional struct which if present contains correctly typed view controller references.
 This avoids that annoying cast in all the other examples!

+[^1]: `imageView` is generated from the segue identifier: `ImageView`

-R.swift gives an interesting tradeoff: while it doesn't provide compiler-checked enum cases, it gives other ways to improve interaction with the type system and avoid unsafe casts.
+`R.swift` gives an interesting tradeoff: while it doesn't provide compiler-checked enum cases, it gives other ways to improve interaction with the type system and avoid unsafe casts.

 ## objc-codegenutils